akshaybabloo/Ruby-on-rails-4-notes/README.md

 1. A long version of it is `t.column 'name', :type, options` - example: `t.column 'first_name', :string`
 2. A shortcut method is `t.type 'name', options` - example: `t.string 'last_name'`

-There are 10 types of column types (generally used):
+There are ten types of column types (generally used):

 1. binary
 2. boolean